 When in doubt, top it off

-Even if your DualShock 4 still has a bar or two left in its on-screen life indicator, there’s no reason why you shouldn’t still charge it whenever you have the opportunity.
-With older battery technology, we generally recommended letting the battery run as close to empty as possible before recharging to prevent “battery memory,” which reduces a rechargeable battery’s power capacity.
-Modern lithium-ion batteries, like those used in the DualShock 4, do not suffer from this problem, so you can and should top off your battery regularly.
+Even if your DualShock 4 still has a bar or two left in its on-screen life indicator, there’s no reason to skip charging it whenever it’s not in use.
+With older battery technology, we generally recommended letting the battery run as close to empty as possible before recharging.
+The idea is to prevent “battery memory.”
+Battery memory effectively reduces a rechargeable battery’s power capacity.
+However, modern lithium-ion batteries, like those in the DualShock 4, do not suffer from this problem.
+That means you can and should top off the battery regularly.

-That said, draining the battery close to empty every 30 charges will result in a more accurate battery life indicator.
-Doing this prevents a similar, but less damaging effect called “digital memory,” which makes it harder for your controller to detect its battery’s charge.
-Digital memory doesn’t cause any permanent damage but may make it harder to tell when you actually have to charge your controller again.
+Of course, there is one reason to drain the battery as close to empty as possible.
+We recommend doing so about every 30 charges to ensure a more accurate battery life indicator.
+Running the battery down completely (every once in a while) prevents a similar yet less damaging effect called “digital memory.”
+Digital memory makes it harder for your controller to detect its battery’s charge.
+The good news is that digital memory doesn’t cause any permanent damage.
+Over time, though, it can make it tough to tell whether (and when) your controller needs recharging.